 Before becoming The Tempest, he wrestled under the name Ulises for many years.
 One of his main rivals other than Al Copetes was El Diablo Rojo and El Bucanero, arguably one of El Salvador’s most hated heels after Al Copetes, of course.

 It turns out that The Tempest was The Rayman’s trainer.
 He was who inspired him to become a professional wrestler.

 “I wanted to get into wrestling after I saw The Tempest.
 He was like a real live superhero in the ring, an idol to the people.
 He had charisma, presence, wrestling ability, and everything a successful wrestler needed.
 Fans gifted him cars and motorcycles!”

-Other than the previous comment, The Rayman continued to be conspicuously quiet while I spoke with Al Copetes.
+Besides the previous comment, The Rayman remained conspicuously quiet while I spoke with Al Copetes.
 While their rivalry was what seemed ages ago, there was a palpable tension where he chose to agree with what Al Copetes said and added little more to his stories.